Top Best Biotechnology Startups

 Revolutionizing how scientists conduct experiments, Transcriptic allows scientists to conduct and submit their experiments from any location to Transcriptic laboratories, where Transcriptic "workcells" then automates the execution of the experiments in a much faster and accurate fashion.
 Once the experiment is completed, Transcriptic will then email the results of the experiment to the scientist.
 Located in Menlo Park, California, Transcriptic was founded in 2012 by Max Hodak.

-3. Science Exchange - BEST RESEARCH AND DEVELOPMENT FOR STARTUPS
+3. Science Exchange - BEST R&D FOR STARTUPS

-Science Exchange offers organizations access to researchers and experts across the globe in a market–based format that keeps pricing fair and opens doors for R&D in companies of all sizes.
+Science Exchange offers organizations access to researchers and experts across the globe in a market–based format that keeps pricing fair and opens doors for Research and Development (R&D) in companies of all sizes.
 Users can order experiments from a lab that specifically meets the technical requirements of the experiment, regardless of the location of that lab.
 One benefit of the service is that companies can access specialty equipment and staff that may only exist in a few places in the world.

 4. Codiak BioSciences - BEST BIOTECH CELLULAR MODELING